SEO Frequently Asked Questions

 As a small business owner myself, I feel your pain — I do.
 However, the rates I publish are relatively cheap SEO.
 We’re talking about hours of skilled work each month and data-gathering/number-crunching tools that don’t come cheap.
 Larger firms often spend thousands each month on search engine optimisation.
 They know it’s a very effective form of marketing, and that effective marketing is defined as something that makes more money than it costs.

 So, the key question for you should really be, “How many extra sales would I need each month to pay for the SEO?”
 Then you need to figure out which search phrases are most likely to bring in that extra trade.
 Guessing these often gets them wrong — you need to run some numbers.
-That’s what my Web Strategy Reviews are for.

 Still, some small businesses operate on such tight margins that even extra sales don’t seem to justify a marketing expense.
 If that’s you, don’t get trapped — if your margins don’t let your business grow through marketing, it will stagnate.
 Would better margins let you afford marketing to get new business?
 Again, this is something we can cover in a Web Strategy Review.

 Fine — try X. At your own risk.
 I can’t guarantee that your site’s performance in search engine results pages (SERPs) will be fixable after it stops working, though.

 Fast and/or cheap SEO is possible — by using banned, “black hat” techniques.
 These services usually offer a guarantee of “first page on Google,” too.
 They can work for a while — but when search engines spot the breach of their Terms, they apply search penalties, or even ban sites completely.
 Dodgy SEO services then disappear — after all, they don’t lose anything if an ex-client’s site has been dropped by Google, right?
 Other tactics may include delivering fake traffic or building temporary links that “magically” disappear if you stop paying them…